caofanCPU/JavaBaseStudyNote/README.md

 * For **Network Programming**, it's application of IO Stream.
 However, "Java Web" provides a lot of tools and frameworks which instead of Network Programming. *So, pay your attention into IO Stream in the code*.
 At last, be familiar with TCP/UDP protocols will take you into the real net world.

 * For *JavaWeb developments*, building a bookstore by using **servlet+dbutils+xml propties** will be a interesting start.
-You can know what a website looklike, what's more, how it's builder with Java coding.
+You can know what a website looks like, what's more, how it's builded with Java coding.

 ***